 I’m in the lunch line and I realise the kid in front is David.
 So as I surreptitiously check him out I am thinking ‘You know something, David?
 You are one hot cute guy.’
 Well he turns round, gives me a smile as he looks me down and up and says “And so are you!”

 Maybe there is something in this telepathy thing after all.

-He is coming round later and I think we are going to be ‘trick or treating’.
-Not round the neighborhood.
+He is coming around later and I think we are going to be ‘trick or treating’.
+Not around the neighborhood.
 We are far too old for that, but not too old to try some tricks and treats in my bedroom.

 Copyright © Pedro October 2017